AnneKammenhed/togetherinlund/README.md

 <li>Footer with social media links</li>
 </ul>

 One of the features on the site that took some time to figure out was the fixed navigation in the header.
 Combining it with a position absolute for the form created some trouble at first, since the form went over the fixed menu.
-I was able to solve in with some additional code found online.
+I was able to solve in with some additional code.

 Since it is important for the users that the page functions on smaller screens, I put some effort to solve the navigation for smaller screens.
 The navigation goes vertical on smaller screens.
 _______________________